 Consumer confusion about kinds of care can causes trouble on multiple fronts.
-The lack of clarity about senior community types not only inconveniences families who waste time and energy researching inappropriate care options.
-It can also potentially endanger the senior when the family’s confusion about the right care type causes a delay putting in place the appropriate kind of care.
-Or in the rare but troubling cases when communities don’t have top-notch admission procedures, residents may be admitted to facilities that don’t offer an adequate level of care, which is obviously dangerous to the resident.
-Other times residents may admitted to communities that offer much more care than is required, which usually results in unnecessary money being spent and also a resident who is unsatisfied and out of place because he is among the only relatively healthy seniors among a group of elderly people who need much more intense care.
+The lack of clarity about senior community types not only inconveniences families, it can also potentially endanger the senior when the family’s confusion about the right care type causes a delay putting in place the appropriate kind of care.
+Or, in the rare but troubling cases when communities don’t have top-notch admission procedures, residents may be admitted to facilities that don’t offer an adequate level of care, which is obviously dangerous to the resident.

-It’s essential that the senior’s community offer enough care, and it’s ideal that residents have the opportunity to be among peers with similar ability levels.
-These simple but important criteria can be met when the right kind of facility is chosen.
+It’s essential that the senior’s community offers enough care, and it’s ideal that residents have the opportunity to be among peers with similar ability levels.
+These simple but important criteria can be met when the right kind of residence is chosen.

 Assisted Living: A Self-Assessment Checklist

 The Senior Living Advisors that work with AssistedLiving.com help families determine the appropriate type of care for their loved one.
 A 10-15 minute consultation is usually enough time for a Senior Advisor to determine right kinds of care to explore.
 If you are in the process of making the determination right now, we encourage you to contact us for free guidance.

 But whether or not you speak with an Advisor, it can be empowering to educate yourself about the options.